School of Computer Science, McGill University, Canada

 MCMA Invited Speaker

-Born 1949, Manchester UK.
-Read Physics at Oxford University, PhD at Edinburgh University, on (approx.) ‘Monte-Carlo methods applied to the chemical and ionometric dosimetry of megavoltage electron and photon beams’.
-Worked as researcher and lecturer on various aspects of radiation dosimetry and on radiobiological modelling and treatment-plan bio-optimization at Umeå university (Sweden), National Research Council of Canada, Ottawa (3-month sabbatical), Institute of Cancer Research (London), Fox-Chase Cancer Center (Philadelphia), Reggio Emilia (Italy), Copenhagen, and Clatterbridge Cancer Centre (CCO – near Liverpool).
-Published around 140 peer-reviewed papers, and co-edited/cowrote seven books including ‘Handbook of Radiotherapy Physics’ with Philip Mayles and Jean-Claude Rosenwald (Taylor&Francis, 2nd Edition due 2019) and ‘Fundamentals of ionizing Radiation Dosimetry’ (Wiley, 2017) with Pedro Andreo, David Burns and Jan Seuntjens.
-Supervised 18 PhD theses.
-Set up and taught professional-level courses on radiotherapy physics (ICR/Royal Marsden) and radiobiology and radiobiological modelling
+Born in 1949 in Manchester UK.
+He studied physics at Oxford University and received his PhD at Edinburgh University, on Monte Carlo methods applied to the chemical and ionometric dosimetry of megavoltage electron and photon beams.
+Dr. Nahum worked as researcher and lecturer on various aspects of radiation dosimetry and on radiobiological modelling and treatment-plan bio-optimization at Umeå University (Sweden), National Research Council of Canada, Ottawa (3-month sabbatical), Institute of Cancer Research (London), Fox-Chase Cancer Center (Philadelphia), Reggio Emilia (Italy), and Clatterbridge Cancer Centre (CCO – near Liverpool).
+He published around 140 peer-reviewed papers, and co-edited/co-wrote seven books including ‘Handbook of Radiotherapy Physics’ with Philip Mayles and Jean-Claude Rosenwald (Taylor & Francis, 2nd Edition due 2019) and ‘Fundamentals of ionizing Radiation Dosimetry’ (Wiley, 2017) with Pedro Andreo, David Burns and Jan Seuntjens.
+Dr. Nahum supervised 18 PhD theses; set up and taught professional-level courses on radiotherapy physics (ICR/Royal Marsden) and radiobiology and radiobiological modelling (Clatterbridge).
+In addition, he created and distributed free radiobiological-modelling software BIOPLAN with Beatriz Sanchez-Nieto and BioSuite with Julian Uzan.
+He retired in 2015.

 MCMA Invited Speaker